-The GER Executive Board will be voting to ratify these bylaws at the GER Division Business Meeting on October 19, 2014 during the 2014 GSA Annual Meeting.
-The GER Business Meeting will be held from 5-7pm in the Hyatt Regency Plaza Ballroom A. The Executive Board encourages all Division members to review and comment on the proposed bylaws here.
-Prior to voting on the by-laws at GSA, the Executive Board will respond to comments and concerns submitted during the 60 day comment period (8/20/2014 to 10/19/2014).
+The GER Executive Board voted to ratify these bylaws at the GER Division Business Meeting on October 19, 2014 during the 2014 GSA Annual Meeting.
+The GER Business Meeting was held from 5-7pm in the Hyatt Regency Plaza Ballroom A. Prior to voting on the by-laws at GSA, the Executive Board responded to comments and concerns submitted during the 60 day comment period (8/20/2014 to 10/19/2014).

 Per the NAGT by-laws, the GER Officers are required to notify members 60 days prior to voting on the bylaws.
 A two-thirds majority of Executive Board members must approve the bylaws.
-GER officers will inform members about the result of the vote by November 18, 2014.
-A quorum of at least 20% of GER members is needed to oppose the bylaws after they are ratified.
-This quorum must submit a written opposition to Division President Laura Lukes (email@example.com) by January 17, 2015 in order to hold the bylaws in abeyance until the next annual election of officers.
+GER officers informed members about the result of the vote by November 18, 2014.
+A quorum of at least 20% of GER members was needed to oppose the bylaws after they were ratified.

 August 20: GER bylaws sent to membership; notification of intended vote to approve bylaws at the GER Business Meeting.

 October 19: GER Business meeting from 5-7pm in Hyatt Regency Plaza Ballroom A.

 On or before November 18: If passed, notification that the bylaws were adopted and a reminder that a quorum may be formed to object to them.

 January 17: If no quorum has objected to the bylaws, they officially go into effect today.